owainlewis/awesome-artificial-intelligence/README.md

 * [How Machine Learning Works](https://www.manning.com/books/how-machine-learning-works) - Mostafa Samir.
 Early access book that introduces machine learning from both practical and theoretical aspects in a non-threating way.
 * [MachineLearningWithTensorFlow2ed](https://www.manning.com/books/machine-learning-with-tensorflow-second-edition) - a book on general purpose machine learning techniques regression, classification, unsupervised clustering, reinforcement learning, auto encoders, convolutional neural networks, RNNs, LSTMs, using TensorFlow 1.14.1.
 * [Serverless Machine Learning](https://www.manning.com/books/serverless-machine-learning-in-action) - a book for machine learning engineers on how to train and deploy machine learning systems on public clouds like AWS, Azure, and GCP, using a code-oriented approach.
+* [The Hundred-Page Machine Learning Book](http://themlbook.com/) - all you need to know about Machine Learning in a hundred pages, supervised and unsupervised learning, SVM, neural networks, ensemble methods, gradient descent, cluster analysis and dimensionality reduction, autoencoders and transfer learning, feature engineering and hyperparameter tuning.

 ## Programming